Keeping House

 I’ve made some changes over the last couple years though.
 Things that have actually helped.
 Not “helped” in the way that gets you featured in an organization roundup or anything.
 But helped in a way I can find the cumin without pulling four other things off the shelf first.
 That’s the bar.
 That’s really all I want.

 Which, as it turns out, has also made dinner less annoying.
 And you know what?
 I’ll take that.
-A lot of it comes down to actually being able to see what I have on hand, which is something I talk about more in my post on the five things I always keep stocked in my pantry.
+A lot of it comes down to actually being able to see what I have on hand, which is something I talk about more in my post on the things I always keep in my pantry.
 Once things have a visible, findable home, the whole “what’s for dinner” question gets a lot less painful.

 Lazy Susans